thedavecarroll/thedavecarroll/README.md

 ### PowerShell and Technical Blog

-Since the middle of 2018, I have been [blogging][blog] about PowerShell and a smattering of articles for other info tech topics.
+Since the middle of 2018, I have been [blogging][blog] about PowerShell and a smattering of articles on other info tech and interesting topics.
 Here are the latest articles:

 <!-- <a href="https://bit.ly/thedavecarroll"><img src="https://raw.githubusercontent.com/thedavecarroll/thedavecarroll/main/images/powershell_anovelidea_org.png" width="400" alt="PowerShell: What A Novel Idea" /></a> -->